G2.1-2 Homeowners as "employers"

 Section 2.1 of the OHS Regulation ("Regulation") states:

-This Occupational Health and Safety Regulation applies to all employers, workers and all other persons working in or contributing to the production of any industry within the scope of Part 3 of the Workers Compensation Act.
+This Occupational Health and Safety Regulation applies to all employers, workers and all other persons working in or contributing to the production of any industry within the scope of the OHS provisions of the Workers Compensation Act.

 Purpose of guideline

-The purpose of this guideline is to clarify the application of Part 3 of the Workers Compensation Act ("Act") to homeowners who hire individuals to perform work around their private residence.
+The purpose of this guideline is to clarify the application of the OHS provisions of the Workers Compensation Act ("Act") to homeowners who hire individuals to perform work around their private residence.

 The owner or occupier of a private residence may contract with various individuals to perform work in and around their homes.
 These work arrangements may be short term or casual, and the nature of the employment relationship may be unclear.
 Such uncertainty may arise in the context of renovations or roofing work where homeowners contract with individuals to work for a temporary period of time.